COVID-19 pandemic in Arizona: Sports

 Major League Baseball (MLB) cancelled the remainder of spring training on March 12, affecting ten separate Cactus League venues in the Phoenix area (and over 66,000 seasonal and 2,000 volunteer jobs), and on March 16, MLB announced that the regular season would be postponed indefinitely, after the recommendations from the Centers for Disease Control and Prevention (CDC) to restrict events of more than 50 people for the next eight weeks, affecting every team that trains in Arizona: the Arizona Diamondbacks, Cleveland Indians, Cincinnati Reds, Chicago Cubs, Chicago White Sox, Colorado Rockies, Kansas City Royals, Los Angeles Dodgers, Los Angeles Angels, Milwaukee Brewers, Oakland Athletics, San Diego Padres, San Francisco Giants, Seattle Mariners, and the Texas Rangers.
 The Cactus League attracts over 1 million visitors to the state and generates more than $600 million a year in economic impact to the greater Phoenix metropolitan economy.
 In early April, MLB began discussing plans to conduct its 2020 season entirely in the Phoenix area, with teams playing at Chase Field and spring training complexes to empty crowds.

 In the National Basketball Association, the season was suspended for 30 days starting on March 12, affecting the Phoenix Suns.
 On March 19, Suns guard Devin Booker announced a pledge of $100,000 to launch a donation campaign on video streaming platform Twitch, which would be matched by Phoenix Suns Charities.
 The funds would benefit local Phoenix area charities assisting seniors, families and children, and help with local healthcare initiatives during the COVID-19 crisis including drive-through clinics.

 Also on March 12, the National Hockey League suspended the season indefinitely, affecting the Arizona Coyotes.

-NASCAR raced their last race at Phoenix Raceway in Avondale on March 7–8 with a crowd record before the pandemic started, making Joey Logano and Brandon Jones the last two winners before the season was put on hold.
+NASCAR raced their last race at Phoenix Raceway in Avondale on March 7–8 before the pandemic started, making Joey Logano and Brandon Jones the last two winners before the season was put on hold.
+For the season finale at the Phoenix Raceway spectators were limited to 20% capacity.

 Statistics

 Demographics

-Source: Analysis by the Arizona Department of Health Services, as of March 8, 2023.
+Source: Analysis by the Arizona Department of Health Services, as of September 27, 2023.